Water Chemistry Water Chemistry — Can Pool Chemicals Make You Sick? Health Risks & Prevention

 Prevention Steps for Chemical Safety

-1. Maintain proper water balance consistently: Keep FC at appropriate levels based on your CYA reading (use FC/CYA chart), pH at 7.4-7.6, TA at 80-120 ppm for regular pools, and CYA at 30-50 ppm.
+1. Maintain proper water balance consistently: Keep FC at appropriate levels based on your CYA reading (use the FC/CYAFC/CYA chart — The chart that sets your chlorine target from your stabilizer (CYA) level — the two go together. see the chart → chart — minimum FC is about 7.5% of your CYA level for a manually dosed pool, about 5% for a saltwater/SWG pool, with target FC higher), pH at 7.4-7.6, TA at 80-120 ppm for regular pools, and CYA at 30-50 ppm.

 2. Use liquid chlorine for routine maintenance: Sodium hypochlorite (liquid chlorine) is safer to handle than granular chemicals and doesn't add unwanted byproducts to your water.

 3. Test water before and after swimming: Check chemistry at least twice weekly, and always test after adding chemicals.
-Wait appropriate time before swimming - typically 30 minutes for liquid chlorine additions.
+Wait appropriate time before swimming - see manufacturer specifications based on dosage amount and circulation rate.

 4. Wear proper safety equipment: Use chemical-resistant gloves, safety glasses, and closed-toe shoes when handling any pool chemicals.
 Keep a water source nearby for emergency rinsing.

-5. Store chemicals safely: Keep chemicals in original containers, away from heat and moisture, and never store different chemicals together.
+5. Store chemicals safely: Keep chemicals in original containers, away from heat and moisture, and never store different chemicals together (chlorine near acid can release toxic gas, and oxidizers near fuels can ignite).
 Ensure proper ventilation in storage areas.

 6. Add chemicals properly: Always add chemicals to water, never water to chemicals.
 Add chemicals to different areas of the pool with circulation running, and wait between different chemical additions.